 2. Heart Rate Monitor

 Not every fitness tracker has a heart rate monitor.
-But those that do, like Fitbit Alta HR and Lintelek play an important role in helping you know your pulse rate when sleeping and during workout.
+But those that do, like Fitbit Alta HR and a Fitbit alternative like Lintelek, play an important role in helping you know your pulse rate when sleeping and during workout.

 Some models have advanced heart rate sensors, which go as far as monitoring and displaying heart rate zone depending on the intensity of your workout.
 This goes a very long way to help you optimize the intensity of your workout every time.